 2 // MAGNA-TILES

 One of our best all-time toys ever is Magna-Tiles.
 After two years, I’m so impressed with how well they’ve held up with daily use.
 The tiles still look like new, no broken or lost pieces.
 It’s phenomenal.
 I love that they create little works of art and teach my kids about geometric shapes and patterns.
 The solid colors are my favorite choice.
-We bought the 100 piece set for Christmas and loved it so much (and the kids kept running out of pieces) that we added a 48 piece set for Tommy’s birthday.
+We bought a large set for Christmas and loved it so much (and the kids kept running out of pieces) that we added more for Tommy’s birthday.
 If you ask for one gift this year, I would highly recommend these.

 3 // BIKES